QKTheoNguyen/Multimodal_Emotion_Recognition_for_Geriatric_Medecine/README.md

 rsync -a /data/ACAPELA_data_Nguyen/data .
 ```

-> Note: If you do not have access to this dataset, you can use a public emotional speech dataset (e.g., RAVDESS, EMO-DB) and adapt the preprocessing accordingly.
+> Note: If you do not have access to this dataset, you can use a public emotional speech dataset (e.g., RAVDESS, EMO-DB, CaFE) and adapt the preprocessing accordingly with `preprocessing.ipynb`.

 ## Usage